Ayomikunoguntola/SUPERSTORE-SALES-DATA-ANALYSIS/README.md

  ## Question 6
  Which product segment is the most discounted?
- When analyzing this question, I realized the organization does not provide its customers with many discounts because customer segments have the highest discount at around $820.91, and the home office has the lowest at $262.33.
+ When analyzing this question, I realized the organization does not offer customers many discounts because customer segments have the highest discount at around $820.91, and the home office has the lowest at $262.33.
 Discounts are very important for customer retention because they give organizations a competitive edge, increase sales and build awareness about an organization

   ![](Question5_Analysis.jpg)

  ![](Question5_Visuals.jpg)